-It is time for us to wrap up our year-long Special Olympics study, and we'll be doing it in the best way possible: In class, we'll have a chance to meet with a Special Olympics athlete or coach.
+It is time for us to wrap up our yearlong Special Olympics study, and we'll be doing it in the best way possible: In class, we'll have a chance to meet with a Special Olympics athlete or coach.
 After the classroom visit, students will have a chance to take action to support Special Olympics athletes and events.
-Every student can become an active supporter of Special Olympics in our community-from making posters to attending events to cheer on the athletes!
+Even the youngest student can become an active supporter of Special Olympics in our community-from making cards and drawing posters to attending events to cheer on the athletes!